Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 It is noticable that this model has been often adopted as the last phase before deployment for protocols.

-### 3.1.3 Conclusing Remarks
+### 3.1.3 Concluding Remarks

 The traditional audit model is the most widely adopted model in the Web3 space, with many protocols engaging individual auditors or audit firms to conduct security audits.

 The process generally consists of two rounds, with the first round involving the auditor reviewing the protocol codebase and producing an initial audit report.
 The client then updates the protocol codebase to rectify the vulnerabilities identified in the report.
 The second round involves the auditor reviewing the mitigation result and producing the final audit report.

 This model presumably offers a good level of consulting quality, given the auditor's expertise and experience.
-Also the protocol often builds a long term relationship with the auditor or the audit firm, which can be beneficial for both parties.
+Also, the protocol often builds a long-term relationship with the auditor or the audit firm, which can be beneficial for both parties.

 However, the codebase is inspected by a single auditor or a small team of auditors, which may limit the exploit quality of the audit than the community-based audit models.

 ## 3.2 Hybrid Model

-This model bears resemblance to the traditional audit model, but differentiates itself by relying on a relatively big pool of auditors and categorizing auditors into various levels, with incentive allocation based on the auditor's level.
+This model bears resemblance to the traditional audit model but differentiates itself by relying on a relatively big pool of auditors and categorizing auditors into various levels, with incentive allocation based on the auditor's level.

 ### 3.2.1 SpearbitDAO

-[SpearbitDAO](https://spearbit.com/) emerged as the inaugural organization to implement this model, winning acclaim for their high-standard audits.
+[SpearbitDAO](https://spearbit.com/) emerged as the inaugural organization to implement this model, winning acclaim for its high-standard audits.

 For each audit request, a few lead auditors are selected from a pool of top-tier auditors to conduct the audit alongside associate auditors as a team.
 While the audit flow mirrors that of the traditional audit model, SpearbitDAO distinguishes auditors into several levels through a rigorous review process, with lead auditors receiving considerable incentives.